-NET WORTH: $5.1 billion
+NET WORTH: $6.2 billion

 SOURCE OF WEALTH: Kingston Technologies

-FUNDING AREAS: Education
+FUNDING AREAS: Education & Youth, SoCal Community

 Additionally, Tu is involved with an initiative in which Brazilian street kids learn to play the drums, even as they get fed and learn to get along with others.
 Tu himself is an avid drummer, playing in his band, JT and California Dreamin'.
-And Tu is famous for having donated $1.2 million to the University of California, Irvine, so that every incoming medical school student would receive an iPad.

 More recently, through the John and Mary Tu Foundation, the couple has supported organizations like UC Irvine, Chapman University, and Boys & Girls Club of Whittier.